 Barack Obama stans can order the “Snowbama”– the same combination of lemon-lime, cherry, and passion-guava that the former president orders when he eats here.
 He also sometimes adds melona, aka honeydew melon, into the mix.
 However, he never takes his shave ice with ice cream.
 You’ll know Obama is in town when you see the Secret Service outside.
 Reportedly, the former President makes his daughters wait in line just like everyone else.

 Island Snow has two locations in Kailua.
-One is close to Kailua Beach Park, and the other is in Kailua Town, proper.
+One is close to Kailua Beach Park, and the other is in Kailua Town.
 We prefer the latter location, but the former is walkable from Kailua Beach, one of the most beautiful beaches on O’ahu.

 Kaimana Shave Ice